 -Helpers will always want to help the right the wrong things and help people along on the road to health and happiness.

 – Ambivalence has been a prominent part of human nature since the dawn of time.
-It is the feeling of wanting and not wanting something at the same time or wanting two things that are not compatible with each other.
+It is the feeling of wanting and not wanting something simultaneously or wanting two things that are incompatible with each other.

 – An exceptional quality every MI helper needs is to sense their patient’s inner world, personal emotions, and struggles as if they were their own but without the possibility of ‘what if.’
 Complete understanding without any judgment.

 – Motivational Interviewing is a collaborative conversation between a person and their assigned helper to strengthen the person’s motivation and commitment to change and confident life.

 – One should honor every person’s absolute worth and full potential as a good human being, no matter how big or small.

 – An individual has complete autonomy to choose their path, and a considerate friend should respect and support that.

 One of the admirable qualities of a human being is their ability to empathize and understand another individual’s perspective without the cloud of judgment.